-As a component unit of the State, the Center has prepared its financial statements in accordance with the requirements of Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements and Management Discussion and Analysis for State and Local Governments (GASB 34) and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities (GASB 35).
-The financial statement presentation required by GASB 34 and GASB 35 provides a comprehensive, entity-wide perspective of the Center's assets, liabilities, net position, revenues, expenses, changes in net position and cash flows.
+As a component unit of the State, the Center has prepared its financial statements in accordance with the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management Discussion and Analysis for State and Local Governments and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities.
+The financial statement presentation required by GASB Statements No. 34 and 35 provides a comprehensive, entity-wide perspective of the Center's assets, liabilities, net position, revenues, expenses, changes in net position and cash flows.